GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 Born in New York City, Matthau never knew her father and lived in foster homes as a young child after her Russian immigrant mother went to work in a factory.

-When she was 8, her mother married again, this time to Bendix Corp. executive Charles Marcus, who warmly welcomed his wife's illegitimate daughter.
+When she was 8, her mother marriage again, this time to Bendix Corp. executive Charles Marcus, who warmly welcomed his wife's illegitimate daughter.
 Matthau came to live with them in a posh 18-room apartment on Fifth Avenue.
 Like Cinderella, she was transformed.
 She attended the tony Dalton School and became best friends with Oona O'Neill, the daughter of playwright Eugene O'Neill (and later the wife of Charlie Chaplin), and Gloria Vanderbilt.

 She was a 16-year-old blond beauty when bandleader Artie Shaw, a family friend, introduced her to Saroyan at a Hollywood restaurant.

 Saroyan, who was twice her age, was infatuated with the striking debutante.
 But Saroyan told her he would not marry her until he knew she could bear children, and she complied.
-When they were married in a civil ceremony in Dayton, Ohio, in 1943, she was two months pregnant with their first child, Aram.
+When they were marriage in a civil ceremony in Dayton, Ohio, in 1943, she was two months pregnant with their first child, Aram.
 A daughter, Lucy, was born in 1946.

 After they divorced, she supported herself and the children by acting and writing.
 She wrote a 1955 novella, "The Secret in the Daisy," under the name Carol Grace.